-In addition, we have pending litigation involving certain patents within our Cox Patent Portfolio and have appealed the judgment of the District Court dismissing our litigation against Meta (Facebook) on the grounds of non-infringement involving certain patents within our Mirror Worlds Portfolio.
-We also intend to commence efforts to monetize certain patents within our M2M/IoT Patent Portfolio and HFT Patent Portfolio.
-We may not achieve successful outcomes of such litigation, the appeal, or future litigation involving our patent assets.
+In addition, we have appealed the judgment of the District Court dismissing our litigation against Google and YouTube involving certain patents within our Cox Patent Portfolio and have also appealed the judgment of the District Court dismissing our litigation against Meta (Facebook) on the grounds of non-infringement involving certain patents within our Mirror Worlds Portfolio.
+We also intend to commence efforts to monetize certain patents within our HFT and M2M/IoT patent portfolios.
+We may not achieve successful outcomes of such appeals or litigation involving our patent assets.